 - most rural development payments; such as Area Based Payments which include agri-environmental measures, Areas with natural constrains, NATURA 2000 measures, Afforestation measures, Forest environmental payments, Agroforestry, Organic farming;

 - 2 payments in the wine sector ("Restructuring and conversion of vineyards" and "Green harvesting").

 Why is cross-compliance important?

-The rules it seeks to enforce are important for society – for instance nitrate limits in fertilisation, protecting Natura 2000 areas, food safety, animal welfare and traceability of food from animals, biodiversity and climate change.
+The rules seek fostering measures important for society – for instance nitrate limits in fertilisation, protecting NATURA 2000 areas, food safety, animal welfare and traceability of food from animals, biodiversity and climate change.
 Cross-compliance, through making a link between these rules and the CAP payments, makes the CAP more compatible with the expectations of citizens.

 What is the Farm Advisory System?

-EU rural development policy also helps farmers make use of advisory services and helps national authorities set them up where needed.
+The EU rural development policy may help farmers make use of advisory services and helps national authorities set them up where needed.